gustaveroudproject/TEI-Roud/loadStandoffMapping/readme.md

 More about how to create these files [here](../createStandoffMapping).

+The files in this repo are examples.
+For the last version of the mapping used in the project "Gustave Roud. *Œuvres complètes*", see https://github.com/LaDHUL/oeuvres-roud/tree/master/mapping.

 ## Load the mapping into Knora (DSP)

 1. Load the standoff ontology `roudMapping.ttl` into db.
-Can use [load-standoff-onto.expect](load-standoff-onto.expect):
+Can use `load-standoff-onto.expect`
 ```bash
 ./load-standoff-onto.expect http://localhost:7200
 ```